Real-Time Collaboration (RTC) JWT Authentication Setup

 JWT is a standard authorization solution for web services and is documented in detail at https://jwt.io/.
 This guide aims to show how to setup JWT authentication for RTC.

-Setting up JWT authentication for Real-time Collaboration
+Setting up JWT authentication for Real-Time Collaboration

-To set up JSON Web Token (JWT) authentication for TinyMCE Real-time Collaboration (RTC):
+To set up JSON Web Token (JWT) authentication for TinyMCE Real-Time Collaboration (RTC):

 1. Add a public key to your Tiny Account.